sso0711/2024-SolutionChallenge-MusicPalette/README.md

 When user first install Music Palette and log in, user can see 10 recommended songs.

-### Vibrations & Image created based on lyrics and melody
+### Vibrations and Image created based on lyrics and melody
 ---
 <div align="center">
 <img src ="https://github.com/sso0711/2024-SolutionChallenge-MusicPalette/assets/102257328/a0f9b40c-15bb-4829-9f67-807a9f733235" width="350" height="650">